in April and May

 If you are keen to go sailing, but flexible or undecided on dates, destination and yacht size, we can help with that too:

 Spring in the Mediterranean is popular with a number of sailors for lower prices, first charters of the season on yachts after their winter maintenance.
 The sea temperature is much lower than the corresponding late season price point, but as long as you don’t mind a brisk swim then it is a good time to charter.
-Between July and October in the Caribbean not only can you take advantage of low season rates, but a number of companies also offer 10 days for the price of 7.
+Between July and October in the Caribbean you can take advantage of low season rates and a number of companies also offer 10 days for the price of 7.

 Don’t underestimate the importance of flights when deciding when and where to charter.
 Finding the most affordable dates for your preferred destination, or the most affordable destination for your preferred dates, is a big cost factor in getting the best overall value for your sailing trip.